cfware/babel-plugin-template-html-minifier/README.md

   ```

   This exception is for two reasons.
 First because it means the chosen options have
-caused `html-minifier` to change the meaning of the HTML template.
+caused `html-minifier-terser` to change the meaning of the HTML template.
 Second because
 it deletes the point where `${readonly}` goes into the final output.

 - `removeComments` will cause the following template to throw an exception: